Labour Party sexual assault review: Maria Dew's findings can't substantiate allegation

 The only element of the report that would be made public was the executive summary.

-"The full report will not be released," she said.
+"The full report will not be released," Ardern said.

+She repeated a number of times at the press conference that "no one had been well served by this process".

 'Discomfort and distress'